-Stanley Kroll and Tushar Chande together described a momentum oscillator, Stochastic RSI, in the ‘The New Technical Trader.’
+In’ The New Technical Trader, Stanley Kroll and Tushar Chande described a momentum oscillator, Stochastic RSI.’
 This book talks about how every tick affects the market.
 You can use it to check if your chosen technical indicators are well-suited for your trading strategy.
-Stochastic RSI is a momentum oscillator, meaning it measures the change in the price of a security over a period of time.
-Stochastic RSI also generates overbought and oversold market signals, but it does it more efficiently than its contemporary, Relative Strength Oscillator.
+Stochastic RSI is a momentum oscillator, meaning it measures the change in the price of a security over a while.
+Stochastic RSI also generates overbought and oversold market signals, but it does it more efficiently than its contemporary, Relative Strength Index.

 How does Stochastic RSI work?

-Stochastic RSI represents the oscillator indicator that uses the Stochastic formula to a set of Relative strength index (RSI) values instead of standard close price data.
+Stochastic RSI represents the oscillator indicator that uses the Stochastic formula to set Relative strength index (RSI) values instead of standard close price data.
 The stochastic indicator works as an oscillator that increases the regular RSI indicator’s sensitivity and reliability when trading off overbought and oversold RSI price levels.

 When we look chart, we can ask this question: